 - 2 teaspoons baking powder

-- 2 eggs see note for egg-free recipe
+- 2 large eggs see note for egg-free recipe

 - 1 teaspoon pure vanilla extract

 - ½ cup melted and cooled coconut oil or canola oil

 - ½ cup pure maple syrup or honey

 - 1 cup unsweetened applesauce